 3. Monte Mar — premium Atlantic seafood

 Prioritize anything from the grill over the heavier sauced preparations.
-This represents the premium tier of the market, and it genuinely earns its price tag.
+This is the premium tier of the market, and it earns the price tag.

 • Location: Main hall, seafood section

-• Best For: High-budget seafood diners and special occasion meals
+• Best for: High-budget seafood diners and special occasion meals within the market

 4. Sea Me / Octo Dog — viral seafood innovation